ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 In this previous hands-on, the step of removing eventual gaps (```-``` in the FASTA files) is a precaution, there are no gaps in our primers file.
 However, it is important to remove gaps at this point in case you are using different data, otherwise some steps of the tutorial could fail (e.g. alignment).

-This following hands-on is to be applied only on the sequence of the Reverse primer.
+This following hands-on is to be applied only on the sequence of the antisense (reverse) primer.

-> <hands-on-title> Compute Reverse-Complement of the Reverse primer </hands-on-title>
+> <hands-on-title> Compute Reverse-Complement of the antisense (reverse) primer </hands-on-title>
 >
-> 1. {% tool [Reverse-Complement](toolshed.g2.bx.psu.edu/repos/devteam/fastx_reverse_complement/cshl_fastx_reverse_complement/1.0.2+galaxy0) %} the sequence Reverse primer with the following parameters:
+> 1. {% tool [Reverse-Complement](toolshed.g2.bx.psu.edu/repos/devteam/fastx_reverse_complement/cshl_fastx_reverse_complement/1.0.2+galaxy0) %} the sequence antisense (reverse) primer with the following parameters:
 >    - {% icon param-file %} *"Input file in FASTA or FASTQ format"*: `Degap.seqs #Reverse FASTA output` (output of **Degap.seqs** {% icon tool %})
 >
 {: .hands_on}